 Who Should Consider This Tour?

 This adventure is ideal if you’re comfortable with active outings and want an unforgettable perspective of Maui’s landscape.
-It’s perfect for couples, friends, or solo travelers eager for something beyond the usual sightseeing.
+It’s great for couples, friends, or solo travelers eager for something beyond the usual sightseeing.
 Heavy families with younger children might want to check their comfort level with the early start and physical activity, but teens 15 and up will likely enjoy it.

 If you love biking, scenic views, and experiencing natural wonders in a guided, safe environment, this tour ticks many boxes.
 Just be prepared for the early morning cold and bring layers to stay warm.